koush/scrypted/README.md

 ## Debug the Scrypted Server in VSCode

 Debugging the server should not be necessary, as the server only provides the hosting and RPC mechanism for plugins.
 The following is for reference purpose.
-Most development can be done by debugging the plugin.
+Most development can be done by debugging the relevant plugin.

 ```sh
 # check out the code